Tara Dakides: Media

 She has appeared as a cover model for various sports magazines and has appeared in various video games.
 In 2001, she was on the cover of Sports Illustrated and was named "The Coolest Sports Woman in 2001".

 Dakides was featured on Spike TV's special edition of MXC on April 22, 2004 which was taped at the Universal Orlando Resort in Orlando, Florida and was dubbed MXC Almost Live.
 At the end of the episode, Dakides successfully ran the Log Drop after being challenged by Tony Hawk.

-During her appearance on the Late Show with David Letterman in 2004, Dakides attempted to perform a stunt outside the Ed Sullivan Theater but fell 15 feet from a ramp while not wearing a helmet.
+During her appearance on the Late Show with David Letterman in 2004, Dakides attempted to perform a stunt outside the Ed Sullivan Theater but fell 15 feet from a ramp while not wearing a helmet, prompting the remainder of the episode's taping to be canceled and a rerun to be aired in its place.
 She was taken to hospital and required stitches on the back of her head.
 She recovered and returned to the show for an interview a few days later.

 Dakides is a spokesperson for the Surfrider Foundation, a non-profit environmental organization.

 Dakides was nominated for the 2005 Teen Choice Awards in the category of Choice Xtreme Athlete - Female, losing out to surfer Layne Beachley.
 She was ranked #90 on FHM's 100 Sexiest Women of 2004.
 She was featured in episode 62 of MTV Cribs.

 Dakides appeared as the captain of the Denver Hurlers on Game Show Network's show Extreme Dodgeball.
 She also had a role in the film Chalet Girl in which she played herself and starred alongside Gossip Girl star Ed Westwick and Felicity Jones.